frank038/qt6imageviewer/README.md

 - rotating (except for animated images)
 - lateral panel
 - load dialog
-- can load three custom command: the image file name will be passed as argument
+- can launch three custom command
 - basic image info

+About the custom actions: from the toolbar can be launched three custom actions.
+Their names can be changed tin the config file.
+The bash scripts executed by those actions are: tool1.sh, tool2.sh and tool3.sh.
+The current visualized image full path will be passed to those bash scripts as argument.

   ![My image](https://github.com/frank038/qt6imageviewer/blob/main/screenshot1.jpg)